-This article is an attempt to clarify the difference between some of the often-used adjectives describing snakes not only in Thailand, but across the globe.
+This article is an attempt to clarify the difference between some of the often-used adjectives describing snakes not only in Thailand but across the globe.

 We’ve all seen videos, “Top 10 Most Venomous Snakes in the World” or ‘in Asia’ or ‘in Thailand,” etc. A number of times I’ve labeled some of my videos like this to try to hit the vast numbers of searchers who are looking for videos on YouTube about these topics.
-For some reason people get excited about the MOST venomous, poisonous, dangerous, deadly snakes and other animals in the world.
+For some reason, people get excited about the MOST venomous, poisonous, dangerous, and deadly snakes and other animals in the world.

 Let’s start with the easy one – poisonous snakes.